Magazine

 The Mystery of a Guatemalan Church

-The intriguing tale of the Guatemalan church is but one piece of the adventurous life of Rabbi Yosef Garmon, who, as he says, splits his time between Israel and flights across the globe.
-Only 37, he has served as Chief Rabbi of Guatemala, visited 142 countries, and amassed over a million social media followers captivated by his lectures on Jewish history and the Torah.
+The intriguing tale of the Guatemalan church is just one episode in the adventurous life of Rabbi Yosef Garmon, who, as he puts it, divides his time between Israel and constant flights across the globe.
+At just 37, he has served as Chief Rabbi of Guatemala, visited 142 countries, and amassed over a million social media followers drawn to his lectures on Jewish history and the Torah.

 So, what’s the story behind the strange church?

-'Back in the 16th century, during the Inquisition, many Jews fled Spain for Guatemala,' he begins.
-'Despite fleeing, they continued to hide their religion in fear of the Inquisition’s pursuit.
-They mingled with local Christians, likely establishing this church to blend in with the locals.
-They whispered the verse “Utterly detest it and utterly abhor it” upon entering, to remember it was a place Judaism loathes as impure.'
+“Back in the 16th century, during the Inquisition, many Jews fled Spain for Guatemala,” he explains.
+“Even after escaping, they continued to conceal their religion out of fear of the Inquisition’s reach.
+They integrated with local Christians, likely establishing this church in order to blend in.
+Upon entering, they whispered the verse ‘Utterly detest it and utterly abhor it,’ reminding themselves that this was a place Judaism regards as impure.”

 Did you often venture outside alone?

-'Typically, I had community security accompanying me.
-That Shabbat, I was scheduled to be in Honduras after meetings with their president.
-But, unable to find a minyan, I returned to Guatemala at the last minute, so the community couldn’t arrange protection in time.'
+“Usually, I had community security with me.
+That particular Shabbat, I had originally planned to be in Honduras following meetings with their president.
+When I couldn’t find a minyan there, I returned to Guatemala at the last minute, leaving no time for the community to arrange protection.”

 With religious leaders worldwideWith religious leaders worldwide